yene/go-cronic/README.md

 ![screenshot](shot.png)

 ## Configuration
-If you configure `sendstdout=true` in cronic.conf it also sends a mail on success.
-The exit code is passed through.

 You can specify a config file, `.env` file or ENV variables (in this order).
 Default config location is `~/.config/cronic/cronic.conf`, can be changed with `-c`.